teusH/MySense/PyCom/README.md

 * some material to fixate the components and allow airflow in the box

 ### TTN gateway
 You may be unlucky and do not have a TTN infrastructure in the neighbourhood.
-However it is easy to build one your self (ca € 230) or buy one (ca € 350 (TTN) or higher € 450).
+However it is easy to build one your self (Pi3 + IC880-SPI + pigtail and antenna + case, ca € 230) or buy one (ca € 350 (TTN gateway) or higher € 450).
 See for how-to instructions: https://github.com/ttn-zh/ic880a-gateway/wiki

 The TTN ZH Pi based shopping list (we bought a ready to go gateway Pi2 based from IMST and changed the software to TTN for € 250):
-* Pi Zero or 3, poweradapter, minimal 4GB SDcard € 50
+* Pi Zero or 3, poweradapter, minimal 4GB SDcard € 42 Tinytronics.nl
-* iC880A-SPI concentrator board (<a href="http://shop.imst.de/wireless-modules/lora-products/8/ic880a-spi-lorawan-concentrator-868-mhz" alt="IMST webshop">IMST websop CH</a>) € 150
+* iC880A-SPI concentrator board (<a href="http://shop.imst.de/wireless-modules/lora-products/8/ic880a-spi-lorawan-concentrator-868-mhz" alt="IMST webshop">IMST websop CH</a>) € 120 (ideetron.nl).
-* 868 MHz anternna and pigtail € 15
+* 868 MHz anternna and pigtail € 10
-* some Du Pond wires € 1
+* 7 Dupont wires (female/female) € 1
-* enclosure e.g. OBO cable box € 15
+* enclosure e.g. OBO T160 V220 cable box € 10
-* optional outdoor antenna € 75
+* optional outdoor antenna with fuse(!) € 75 (ideetron.nl)

 ## DESCRIPTION
 The sensor kits are build with PyCom (loPy-4 and WiPy-3) ESP controllers and PyCom expansion board.